ConvertAPI/docs/blog/convert-pdf-nodejs.md

 });
 ```

-Replace 'your-secret-here' string with [your secret key](https://help.convertapi.com/en/article/how-to-create-a-free-account-2wr644/) and it will run the conversion immediately once we run the `node convertapi-node.js` command from CMD and visit http://127.0.0.1:3000/.
+Replace 'your-secret-here' string with [your secret key](https://help.convertapi.com/en/article/how-to-create-a-free-account-2wr644/) and it will run the conversion immediately once we run the `node convertapi-node.js` command from CMD.

-Secondly, let's merge our predefined styled PDF intro page with the converted DOCX file into a single PDF using the [PDF -> MERGE](https://www.convertapi.com/pdf-to-merge) conversion.
+Secondly, let's merge our styled cover page with the converted DOCX file into a single PDF using the [PDF -> MERGE](https://www.convertapi.com/pdf-to-merge) conversion.
 Our extended method will look like this:

 ```javascript
 var convertapi = require('convertapi')('your-secret-here');